 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(E), C.R.S.
+The statutory authority for this regulation includes, but is not limited to, is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(E), C.R.S.
 The purpose of this regulation is to establish general processes and procedures necessary for an assurance of voluntary compliance by a licensee for violations of certain laws, or rules or regulations of the state licensing authority.

 - A. Assurance of Voluntary Compliance.
-The Division Director or local licensing authority may accept an Assurance of Voluntary Compliance regarding any act or practice alleged to violate Articles 3, 4 or 5 of title 44, C.R.S., or the Colorado Liquor Rules, by a licensee who has engaged in, is engaging in, or is about to engage in such acts or practices. - 1.
-The Assurance of Voluntary Compliance must be in writing and may include a stipulation for the voluntary payment of the costs of the investigation. - 2.
-An Assurance of Voluntary Compliance may not be considered an admission of a violation for any purpose by the state or local licensing authority.
-However, the Assurance of Voluntary Compliance shall constitute evidence in any subsequent administrative proceeding that licensee entered into an agreement to comply with articles 3, 4, or 5 of title 44, C.R.S. and/or the Colorado Liguor Rules.

-- 3. An Assurance of Voluntary Compliance shall not exceed nine (9) months from the date of executed agreement. - 4.
+The Division Director or local licensing authority may accept an Assurance of Voluntary Compliance regarding any act or practice alleged to violate Articles 3, 4 or 5 of title 44, C.R.S., or the Colorado Liquor Rules rules and regulations thereunder, by a licensee who has engaged in, is engaging in, or is about to engage in such acts or practices. - 1B.
+The Assurance of Voluntary Compliance must be in writing and may include a stipulation for the voluntary payment of the costs of the investigation. - An Assurance of Voluntary Compliance may not be considered an admission of a violation for any purpose by the state or local licensing authority.
+However, the Assurance of Voluntary Compliance shall constitute evidence in any subsequent administrative proceeding that licensee entered into an agreement to comply with articles 3, 4, or 5 of title 44, C.R.S. and/or the Colorado Liquor Rulesproof of failure to comply with the Assurance of Voluntary Compliance is prima facie evidence of a violation of articles 3, 4 or 5 of title 44, C.R.S., or the rules and regulation thereunder. - 3D.
+An Assurance of Voluntary Compliance shall not exceed nine (9) months from the date of executed agreement. - 4E.
 The state or local licensing authority may approve or review an Assurance of Voluntary Compliance executed by their respective agencies. - B. Written Warnings.
 During an investigation, if the Division identifies a violation(s) of articles 3, 4, or 5 of title 44, C.R.S., or the Colorado Liquor Rules, the Division may issue a written warning in lieu of recommending immediate administrative action. - 1.
 The written warning shall identify the alleged violation(s). - 2.
 The written warning shall not constitute an admission of a violation(s) for any purpose of finding of a violation(s) by the state or local licensing authority, and shall not be evidence that the licensee violated articles 3, 4, or 5 of title 44, C.R.S., or the Colorado Liquor Rules. - 3.
 A written warning shall constitute evidence in any subsequent administrative proceeding, if relevant, that the licensee was previously warned of the violation(s). - 4.
 The Division may, in its discretion, initiate a subsequent administrative action and prove the violation(s) that was the subject of the written warning. - C. Neither a written warning nor an Assurance of Voluntary Compliance constitutes a disciplinary action.